Siyavula/emas.app/docs/source/usecases.rst

    this includes the order number and the BulkSMS password set in the registry.

 #.
-The system instructs BulkSMS to send a verification SMS including:
+The system displays the confirmation details including:

    the order number.

    the payment verification code.

    instructions on how to proceed.

-#.
-The system informs the user that a verification SMS was sent.

 ############################################
 Handle payment approved message from BulkSMS